The Czech Republic’s international investment position and external debt

 Structure of investment position assets (CZK billions, end-of-period balance)

-The external assets of the banking sector (including the CNB and excluding portfolio investment and derivatives) increased by CZK 239.8 billion in Q1, constituting 46.9% of total assets.
-This was largely due to a rise in the CNB’s reserve and other assets, which recorded an increase of CZK 169.6 billion, accounting for 38.7% of total assets.
+The external assets of the banking sector (including the CNB and excluding portfolio investment and derivatives) decreased by CZK 74.3 billion in Q2, constituting 46% of total assets.
+This was largely due to a decline in the CNB’s reserve and other assets, which amounted to CZK 60.5 billion.
+The share of the CNB’s reserve and other assets in total investment position assets was 37.9%.

-The external assets of the government sector (excluding portfolio investment and derivatives) were almost unchanged in Q1, accounting for 0.6% of total assets.
+The external assets of the general government sector (excluding portfolio investment and derivatives) were almost unchanged in Q2, accounting for 0.6% of total assets.

-The external assets of other sectors (excluding the government and banking sectors, and excluding portfolio investment and derivatives) increased in Q1 due mainly to a rise in the volume of inter-company loans provided to foreign affiliated companies.
-The volume of trade credits and other short term-assets of corporations not associated with direct investment also increased, albeit to a lesser extent.
-The external assets of other sectors accounted for 36.8% of total investment position assets.
+The external assets of other sectors (excluding the government and banking sectors, and excluding portfolio investment and derivatives) increased in Q2 due mainly to a rise in the volume of inter-company loans provided to foreign affiliated companies and growth in the share of domestic owners in reinvested earnings in foreign firms.
+The volume of short term-assets of corporations not associated with direct investment also increased, albeit to a lesser extent.
+The external assets of other sectors accounted for 37.5% of total investment position assets.

-The value of domestic investors’ holdings of foreign securities (portfolio investment) increased due to purchases of foreign shares and bonds and as a result of exchange rate and price effects.
-Their share of total investment position assets is 13.2%.
+The value of domestic investors’ holdings of foreign securities (portfolio investment) increased mainly as a result of purchases of foreign shares and ownership interests by non-bank domestic investors.
+Their share of total investment position assets is 14%.

-The positive fair value of derivatives decreased by CZK 26.8 billion in Q1, accounting for 2.5% of total investment position assets.
+The positive fair value of derivatives declined by CZK 52.4 billion in Q2, accounting for 1.9% of investment position assets.

-Investment position external liabilities rose by CZK 316.4 billion in Q1 to CZK 9,737.9 billion at the end of March.
-In year-on-year terms, the liabilities increased by CZK 284.1 billion.
+Investment position external liabilities fell by CZK 17.4 billion in Q2 to CZK 9,788.2 billion at the end of June.
+In year-on-year terms, the liabilities increased by CZK 528.7 billion.

 Chart 3 – Structure of investment position liabilities